 The Henry Luce Foundation's Scholars Program

-Established in 1974, the Henry Luce Foundation’s Scholars Program annually selects eighteen “Americans of outstanding promise” from a variety of fields to participate in one-year internships in Asia based on the participants’ career interests and preparation.
-Rather than offer training for future Asia specialists, this program concentrates exclusively on providing an intensive experience in Asia to young Americans who have not specialized in Asian studies and who would not otherwise expect to have such an opportunity during the normal course of their careers While some Scholars have been affiliated with Asian universities in teaching or research capacities, none of the participants are formally enrolled as a student in a college or university and none earn academic credit.
+Established in 1974, the Henry Luce Foundation’s Scholars Program annually selects 15-18 “Americans of outstanding promise” from a variety of fields to participate in one-year internships in Asia based on the participants’ career interests and preparation.
+Rather than offer training for future Asia specialists, this program concentrates exclusively on providing an intensive internship experience in Asia to young Americans who have not specialized in Asian studies and who would not otherwise expect to have such an opportunity during the normal course of their careers.
 The range of assignments varies widely.
 Placements have included an architectural firm in Tokyo, a forestry project in Indonesia, a training facility for public administration in Malaysia, a master gardener in Kyoto, a community medicine project in the Philippines, and a banking authority in Singapore.
 Although each Scholar’s placement provides a professional venue and perspective, the assignments themselves should be viewed as a mechanism through which to gain a broader understanding and appreciation of the culture.

 Graduating Seniors, graduate and professional school students, recent graduates, and junior faculty are eligible for the Luce Scholarship.
 Nominees must be U.S. citizens who by September 1 of the year in which they would enter the program will be no more than twenty-nine years of age and will have earned a bachelor’s degree.
 Candidates will be considered ineligible if they have a career interest in Asian Affairs, or if they have made this subject an area of academic concentration.
 A single course or two in this field does not disqualify an individual.
 Candidates are also ineligible if they have already had significant exposure to Asia.
 Asian origin, however, does not disqualify an individual Candidates must possess a mature and clearly defined career interest in a specific field and evince strong motivation and potential for professional accomplishment within that field.
 Candidates should also demonstrate a record of high academic achievement, outstanding leadership ability, more than usual openness to new ideas, and sensitivity to fellow human beings.
 Candidates will not be judged on the basis of whether they have developed specific plans for the Asian experience although they may have a program in mind.
 The single most important consideration is a candidate’s potential for leadership and accomplishment both within a chosen profession and as a member of the broader American community.
 The Luce Scholarship Program differs from other overseas fellowships in 1) its concern with potential for leadership and accomplishment within one of the major professions, and 2) its insistence that candidates have no extensive previous acquaintance with Asian affairs.